Bayesian forward modelling of cosmic shear data: The data model

 where $\boldsymbol{\theta}$ is the position on the sky, $r$ is the comoving distance, $r_\mathrm{lim}$ is the limiting comoving distance, $\delta^f$ is the final density field and

 where $n(r)$ is the source galaxy distribution.
 In our discrete implementation, this becomes

 The index $b$ labels the tomographic bin and the subindices $mn$ indicate the 2D pixel on the sky, whose size is chosen to include typically many sources.
 The sum index $j$ indicates the slice in the radial direction, at a comoving distance $r_j$. $N_2$ is the total number of voxels along the radial axis.
 The voxels have a length of $\Delta r_j$. $\delta_f$ is the 3D dark matter overdensity at a scale factor $a$.
 The comoving radial distance $r_s$ indicates the distance to the source plane.
 The redshift distribution of sources for each tomographic bin is given by $n^b(z_s)$.
-For this initial study, we assume the distant observer approximation.
+In this initial proof-of-concept work, we focus on testing the inference and investigating the extent to which the 3D density field, and the 3D matter power spectrum, can be inferred from 2D shear maps.
+For these tests, we used a simplified scenario, assuming flat-sky and distant observer approximations.
+In future work, we will drop these approximations and consider the projection effects.

 In the flat-sky approximation, we can obtain the shear values from the convergence field.
 On a flat-sky, the shear and the convergence are related in Fourier space.
 We, therefore, use a discrete Fourier transform (DFT) to obtain the shear values as